 Take the time to review the Mock Trial Manual and familiarise yourself with the rules before each mock trial.
 Also take the time to review the case material.
 Only refer to the materials provided by the Law Society.
-Where possible, Magistrates are encouraged to conduct the trial in the final week of the allocated time.
+Mock Trials are to follow all rules set by the competition - although based on a real-life court setting, don't forget that the students are only versed in the competition rules and have not had experience in front of a judge or in a courtroom.